mihaildono/padawan-project/README.md

   skills to service
 - [Jedi][jedi], gives you the opportunity to test your skills and add an amazing project to your portfolio
-- [Epilogue][epilogue], prepares your CV and gives you sample interview questions
+- [Epilogue][epilogue], prepares you for the interview process

 ## Principles
 This program tries to stay as close as possible to the [Zone of proximal development][zone], to maximize the efficiency of learning.
-It is advised to use the [pomodoro][pomodoro] technique as well to utilize deep work as much as possible
+It is also advised to use the [Pomodoro][pomodoro] technique as well to utilize deep work as much as possible

 ## Badges